muditg317/Bokay/devlogs/021 - Import-Export Syntax + Abstractions + ASTs.md

   - Convert lexer,parser,ast-builder to inherit from this base class
 - Work on templated c_str for `CompilerStage` names
   - Used compile-time string template support based on C++20 standard
+- Migrate `compiler.cpp` logic to use the new `CompilerStage` logic for each substep of compilation

 ## TODO
 - Actually do AST building (keep getting side-tracked)